dkent600/thrivable-economy/README.md

 `npm run test` -- test the contracts against the local hardhat node

-`npm run deploy` -- deploy the contract the local hardhat node and display the resulting contract address
+`npm run deploy` -- deploy the contracts to the local hardhat node and display the resulting contract addresses

+## More Information and Getting Involved

+To see more about the status of the project, see the Telegram chat at:  https://t.me/thrivableeconomy.